 Volleyball is considered the “Nudist National Sport” and you will find it played at almost every one of the seven landed clubs in the Western Region.
 Some clubs play hard court, or traditional volleyball, while others enjoy water volleyball.
 Tennis and pickleball are also popular, with tournaments and pickup games almost every weekend.
 Some clubs have billiard tables, ping pong events, horseshoes, petanque, and other fun events.
 You don’t have to be an expert athlete in any of the sports, just bring along great enthusiasm and be prepared to make some memories with friends new and old.

 In 2017 we initiated a 5K Naked Run Tour, where runners participated at four different clubs hosting these popular nudist runs.
-We are excited to expand the running series in the 2018 year and hope that you join us on one of the stops.
+We are excited to expand the running series this year, and we hope that you join us on one of the stops.

 There will be other inter-club competitions coming soon.
 Over time we hope to create an AANR-West League that can challenge other AANR regions across the country.
 Visit this web page often as we list the dates and locations of these events.